simonwittber/AssetForgePostProcessor/README.md

 shader on the mesh to lookup color and orther material properties from a texture, thus preserving different colors on on the model, and allowing different smooth/metal properties across the mesh.

-The Palette ScriptableObject allows an albedo and property mesh to be easily baked into the required textures.
+The Palette ScriptableObject allows an albedo and property texture to be easily baked into the required textures.
 See Scenes/TestScene for an example.
 There are some caveats with this approach, notably that the texture mapping from AssetForge is not preserved, and must be replicated using the included StandardVertexColors shader.
+In exchange for this, you gain:
+ - Emission Control
+ - Smoothness Control
+ - Metallic Control

 ```git submodule add https://github.com/simonwittber/AssetForgePostProcessor AssetForgePostProcessor```